42b. The Historic Market Town of Settle

 The town of Settle nestles in the western limestone hills of the Yorkshire Dales.

-The Town Hall contains the Tourist Information Centre where you can get a really good street-walk guide.
+The Town Hall, Settle contains the Tourist Information Centre where you can get a really good street-walk guide.

 The Town Hall from Cheapside.

-Many of the buildings in Cheapside date from the late 18th century.
+Many of the buildings in Cheapside by the Town Hall, Settle, date from the late 18th century.
 The house on the left with its Georgian frontage has a hoist on the 2nd floor because it was once a warehouse.

-The arches of The Shambles in Market Place.
+The arches of The Shambles in Market Place, Settle.
 The first market was granted by King Henry III in 1249 and its been a bustling busy Dales town since!

-Shops and cafes across from the Town Hall in Market Place.
+Shops and cafes across from the Town Hall in Market Place, to the left is Duke Street, Settle.

-Market Place with the 'Ye Olde Naked Man Cafe' on the left.
+Market Place, Settle, with the 'Ye Olde Naked Man Cafe' on the left.

 The arches of 'The Shambles', built as an open market hall in the 1600s.